tugot17/pmpp/chapter-6/README.md

 **For each of the following memory accesses, specify whether they are coalesced or uncoalesced or coalescing is not applicable:**

 - **a.
-The access to array a of line 05** `a[blockIdx.x*blockDim.x + threadIdx.x]` the neighbouring threads within a block will access the neighbouring memory cells (subsequent `threadIdx.x`) - so coalased access.
+The access to array a of line 05** `a[blockIdx.x*blockDim.x + threadIdx.x]` the neighbouring threads within a block will access the neighbouring memory cells (subsequent `threadIdx.x`) - so coalesced access.

 - **b.
 The access to array a_s of line 05**
 `a_s` is a shared memory, so it does not require coalescing.